stossy11/JITStreamer-2.0/README.md

 # JITStreamer-2.0
-This is a JIT Enabler for iOS 17+ over VPN  (based on SideJITServer)
+This is a JIT Enabler for iOS 17.4+ over VPN